⏱ 9 min read 🔬 Mushroom guide

 Slower than pink or blue oyster.
 First pins take 7 to 10 days to appear.
 Full maturity is 12 to 18 days total.
 If you need a fast win, start with pink oyster, not king trumpet.

 CO2 control matters more than other oysters.
-King trumpet stems stretch when CO2 is too high - you end up with long thin bean-sprout-like stems and tiny caps.
+King trumpet stems stretch when CO2 is too high.
+You end up with long thin bean-sprout-like stems and tiny caps.
 The fix is fresh air exchange, not humidity.
 Our chamber handles this via scheduled fan cycles.
 Manual methods need you to open the chamber and fan 3 to 4 times a day.

 Best yield requires a single fruiting opening.
 Unlike other oysters that fruit from the sides, king trumpet wants you to cut a single slit on top of the bag and let the cluster push up through it.
 In a chamber, the whole top surface is the fruiting window.